ajaymah/React-Interview-Questions-Answers/README.md

 Client-Side Rendering(**CSR**) is a technique, In which web pages are rendered on the client’s browser by useing JavaScript to change the DOM element.
 This method with CSR frameworks including Vue.js, React, and Angular.
 A simple HTML page is first loaded, and future content updates are fetched and rendered dynamically using API requests.

+>CSR provides a responsive and interactive user experience by allowing real-time updates
+>Frontend and backend developers to work independently

 ***Server-Side Rendering (SSR)***

 ***Static Site Generation (SSG)***